sgahlot/workbench-example-sdxl-customization/code/rhoai/README.md

 * AWS_DEFAULT_REGION
   * Set it to us-east-1

-  _The environment variables can be added one by one, or all together by using a secret yaml file_
+  _The environment variables can be added one by one, or all together by uploading a secret yaml file_

 Use the following values for other fields:
 * _Notebook image_: